ndbucksmith/ClimateSensitivity/README.md

 Power = 5.35 ln(c/C0) in watts per meter squared

 Now this is not some universal, foundational equation of physics, like conservation of energy, black body radiation and so on.
 Clearly there are big problems here if C0, the initial CO2 concentration, is zero.
 The formula is derived from radiation models which must incorporate assumptions, models, observations about the actions of other (highly non-linear) processes in the atmosphere.
 This [series](https://scienceofdoom.com/roadmap/co2/) of articles covers the whole topic really well.
-The units of power flux are watts per meter squared averaged over a year such that they are consistent with the [Trenberth diagram.](https://scied.ucar.edu/radiation-budget-diagram-earth-atmosphere) Note that the following analysis uses local yearly average powers paired with average temperature whereas Trenberth values are global averages.
+The units of power flux are watts per meter squared as a function of latitude, such that they are consistent with and calibrated to the [Trenberth diagram.](https://scied.ucar.edu/radiation-budget-diagram-earth-atmosphere.)
+Note that the following analysis uses local yearly average powers paired with average temperature whereas Trenberth values are global averages.

 The  interesting and more controversial question is what temperature rise may be expected from this increased radiant heat load.
 This git repo implements a simple method to measure climate  sensitivity directly across datasets that contain radiant heat and average surface temperatures at selected sites across both northern and southern hemisphere.
-The resulting sensitivities range from 0.11 to 0.13 degrees K per watt per meter squared.
+The resulting sensitivities range from 0.12 to 0.25 degrees K per watt per meter squared.
 In contrast, IPCC claims  that sensitivity is 0.8 +/- 0.4 K per watt per meter squared.
 Here is an example plot of the data:

 ![climate sens](figure_1.png)